 The placement of students on guidance and probation occurs at the end of the semester grading period.
-If additional information is received that changes or completes the record, any change in status is made at the discretion of the associate dean for academic affairs.
+If additional information is received that changes or completes the record, any change in status is made at the discretion of the Director of CASA.